On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics: Elliptic surfaces with

-\textbf{Step 2: } It remains to construct the curve $C$ which satisfies (i) and (ii).
 Let $\sfV$ be the VHS on $\sfM_\IC$ given by $R^2 f_{\IC *} \IQ(1)$.
-We say that an irreducible smooth $\IC$-variety $Z$ admitting an understood morphism to $\sfM_\IC$ \textit{admissible} if its image is not contained in the Noether-Lefschetz loci of $\sfV$ and the restriction $\sfV|_Z$ is non-isotrivial.
-This implies, by \ref{prop: thm of fixed part}, that $\lambda(\IL|_Z) = \lambda(\IL|_{\sfM_\IC})$.
+For convenience, we say that an irreducible smooth $\IC$-variety $Z$ admitting an understood morphism to $\sfM_\IC$ \textit{admissible} if its image is not contained in the Noether-Lefschetz loci of $\sfV$ and the restriction $\sfV|_Z$ is non-isotrivial.
+Let $p$ be a prime $\ge 5$.
+By \ref{lem: Step 1}, it suffices to find a smooth connected $W$-curve $C$ with a morphism to $\sfM$ such that $C_\IC \to \sfM_\IC$ is admissible and $C$ has a good compactification over $W$.